How to Install Chkrootkit on Debian 12, 11, or 10

 This command compiles the Chkrootkit source code, generating an executable binary file.

-Step 4: Confirm Chkrootkit Installation on Debian
+Confirm Chkrootkit Installation

 After compiling and setting up Chkrootkit, judiciously validate the installation process’s successful completion.
 This confirmation ensures Chkrootkit’s preparedness and readiness for utilization.
 Execute the Chkrootkit version command below to do this: